thatbeautifuldream/frontend-practice/README.md

 ## Day 5 : Made a Calculator using HTML, CSS & JavaScript

-## Day 6 : Completed the assignment over basic operations on arrays in JavaScript
+## Day 6 :  basic operations on arrays in JavaScript